micmejia/bible-dump/NKJV/1 Kings/1 Kgs 2.md

 Then he said, "You know that the kingdom was mine, and all Israel had set their expectations on me, that I should reign.
 However, the kingdom has been turned over, and has become my brother's; for it was his from the Lord.

 ###### 16
-Now I ask one petition of you; do not [^c]deny me."
+Now I ask one petition of you; do not deny me."
 And she said to him, "Say it."

 ###### 17
 Then he said, "Please speak to King Solomon, for he will not refuse you, that he may give me Abishag the Shunammite as wife."